Introduction

 (A) In associative learning, flies adjust their behavioral responses to conditioned stimuli (CS), such as odors and colors, based on the contingency with innately rewarding or punishing unconditioned stimuli (US), such as sugar, bitter, shock and heat.
 A schematic of Drosophila melanogaster is from (Namiki et al., 2018).

-(B) An image of the right half of an adult fly brain showing the mushroom bodies (MB).
-Projections neurons (PN) convey information from the antennal lobes (AL) to the calyx of the MB and the lateral horn (LH).
+(B) An image of a standard fly brain with a rendering of the mushroom bodies (MB) and the antennal lobes (AL).
+Projection neurons (PN) convey information from the AL to the calyx of the MB and the lateral horn (LH).

 (C) A simplified diagram of the mushroom body circuit.
 The identity of sensory stimuli is represented by sparse activity patterns of Kenyon cells (KCs).
 A subset of dopaminergic neurons (DANs) respond to punishment/reward.
 Dopamine modulates weights of synapses between KCs and MB output neurons (MBONs) depending on the activity status of KCs.
 The skewed activity patterns of MBONs across compartments in response to the learned stimulus drive memory-based actions and feedback pathways to DANs.